kkoolithink/Raptors-1/README.md

-First version of Raptors.
+First version of my Raptors website.
 This is a school project so if you're seeing this and you're not my teacher, no idea why you're here.